We are pleased to announce the 2022 First-Year Summer Reading Essay Contest, open

 for a coherent, intelligent, and logically organized essay that stems from your reading

-Identify specific ways in which the book addresses each aspect of the theme, “Health,
+Place."
+Identify specific ways in which the book addresses each aspect of the theme, “The

 Honorable Mention: The Innocence of the Innocent by Shivam Dharmendra Patel '23